TobiasFranek/webuntis/docs/AdvancedUsage/Caching.md

 At the moment there are 3 available options for caching:

 * memcached - works with an memcached server and the php extension
-* filebased caching - stores the data in files
+* filebased caching - stores the data in files (be careful with outdated data)
 * array cache - which stores the data in the php run-time, but can not be persistet across processes

 You can create an cache instance like this: